kuzmin-lab/kuzmin-lab.github.io/_pages/team.md

 # Lab Members

 The lab is looking for a diverse group of people interested in functional genomics and synthetic biology.
 We are looking to recruit graduate students and postdocs with backgrounds in genetics, molecular biology, genomics, bioengineering and bioinformatics.
-We are also hiring a [lab manager / research assistant] (https://www.concordia.ca/research/casb.html).
+We are also hiring a [Lab Manager / Research Assistant](https://www.concordia.ca/research/casb.html).
 Undergraduate thesis and summer students are welcome to apply!

 Students are encouraged to apply through Concordia University's [Department of Biology](https://www.concordia.ca/artsci/biology.html) or [SynBio Apps Program](https://www.concordia.ca/sgs/programs/interdisciplinary/synthetic-biology-applications.html) as well as McGill University's [Rosalind & Morris Goodman Cancer Institute](https://www.mcgill.ca/gci/) and [Department of Human Genetics](https://www.mcgill.ca/humangenetics/).